Dogs (The Who song): Background

 The lyrics of "Dogs" were inspired by Townshend's friend Chris Morphet who had a fascination with greyhound racing.
 Morphet contributes harmonica and backing vocals.
 The song references two dogs who raced in the 1968 English Greyhound Derby, "Camira Flash" and "Yellow Printer".

 "Dogs" was recorded at London's Advision Studios in May 1968.
 Townshend booked this studio as it was one of the first in the UK to install professional reel-to-reel eight-track equipment.
 Prior to this The Who had only recorded in the UK at studios with a maximum of four tracks.

 Critics have suggested that the song is similar to "Lazy Sunday", which had been a recent hit.
 John Entwistle also thought it sounded like the Small Faces and that it would have been better if they had recorded it.
 Roger Daltrey concurred, stating that the song was Townshend's "tribute to Ronnie Lane" and that "it'd have been better if Pete had just given the song to Ronnie in the first place.
 As a Who record, it was all a bit frivolous for me."
-Townshend thought this was one of the songs recorded during a period when the group went "slightly mad."
+Townshend wrote that this was one of the songs recorded during a period when the group went "slightly mad."

 A subsequent song "Dogs (Part Two)" was later released as the B-side of "Pinball Wizard" in 1969.
 Despite the titles the two songs are musically unrelated.
 "Dogs (Part Two)" is an instrumental credited to Keith Moon.
 Both "Dogs" songs were included on the 1987 U.S. collection Two's Missing.
 That album is out of print, but "Dogs" is available in a 1990s era stereo remix on the box set 30 Years of Maximum R&B; a stereo mix of "Dogs (Part Two)" was included on the bonus disc of the Tommy deluxe edition in 2003.
 It was once again released in mono as it was included in the two-disc edition of The Who Hits 50!.

-Reception
+Critical reception

-Uncut magazine describes the song as "mockney music-hall."
-Uncut praised its whimsy, imaginative arrangement and "tumultuous rhythm."
+Uncut magazine describes the song as "mockney music-hall".
+Uncut praised its whimsy, imaginative arrangement and "tumultuous rhythm".
 Who biographer John Atkins praises its "soaring melodies, interesting chord changes and irresistible hook lines" and particularly praises "one really tremendous descending melody" at the 2:28 mark.
-Atkins claims that it is "probably the most underrated song ever released by The Who" and goes so far as to state that it "can be seen as a masterpiece of 1960s pop."
-On the contrary, author Mat Snow described the song as "amusing and zany but melodically unfocused."
+Atkins claims that it is "probably the most underrated song ever released by The Who" and goes so far as to state that it "can be seen as a masterpiece of 1960s pop".
+On the contrary, author Mat Snow described the song as "amusing and zany but melodically unfocused".